simplymichael/smart-form-validator/README.md

 Say we have a field
 and we want to define a constraint on that field so that it only accepts objects (or JSON strings).
 First, we'd create a rule stating that requirement.
-The rule will have a `field` property that specifies the target field.
+The rule should have a `field` property that specifies the target field.
+However,
-We may omit this property while creating the rule, but must specify it when adding the rule to the field.
+we may omit this property while creating the rule, but must specify it when adding the rule to the field.
 ```js
 const objectExpectedRule = { type: "object" };
 ```